devblackops/psake.module.tasks/README.md

 # psake Module Tasks

-This is an work in progress example of hosting [psake](https://github.com/psake/psake) tasks inside a standalone PowerShell module and invoking those tasks withing a psake script.
+This is an work in progress example of hosting [psake](https://github.com/psake/psake) tasks inside a standalone PowerShell module and invoking those tasks within a psake script.

 ## Usage